blockchainer01/DataPoTdcMG/README.md

 # DataPoTdcMG
-This is the parameters for dc MG
+These are the physical parameters and stability conditions of the experimental system corresponding to Application 1.